-During fiscal year 2012, the GLC will continue to monitor the marketplace, as well as industry trends on an ongoing basis in order to identify opportunities and risks for our business.
-Management is developing and plans to implement some longer term initiatives in an effort to remain current and relevant by offering players new products.
+A prolonged, weakened economy may adversely impact future lottery sales in the year ahead.
+Management will continue to monitor the marketplace, as well as industry trends, on a continual basis in order to identify both opportunities and risks for our business.